dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 + Host the Telegram bot on Hugging Face `Spaces`.
 {{< /notice >}}

-Deploying a state-of-the-art GPT language model on a chatbot can be tricky.
+Deploying a state-of-the-art (SOTA) GPT language model on a chatbot can be tricky.
 You might wonder how to gain access the GPT model?
-Where to host the model?
-Where to host the bot?

-This post will answer all the above questions.
+On which infrastructure should you host the bot and the model?
+Serverless?
+AWS?
+Kubernetes?

+Yada.. yada.. yada..

+Things get complicated easily and I get it.
+It's definitely not worth going down that rabbit hole if you're only experimenting and toying around.

+{{< figure_resizing src="gpt-aws-kubernetes.jpg">}}

-In this post I will show you how I deploy a GPT-J model by [EleutherAI](https://www.eleuther.ai/) on a Telegram bot for free.
-If that looks interesting, let's begin 🤖.
+In this post I will show you how I deploy a SOTA GPT-J model by [EleutherAI](https://www.eleuther.ai/) on a Telegram bot for free.
+By the end of this blog post you'll have your very own Telegram bot that can query the GPT-J model with any text!

+{{< video src="chatbot.mp4" width="400px" loop="true" autoplay="true" muted="true">}}

+If that looks interesting, let's begin 👩‍💻

 ### 🤖 Setting up a Telegram Bot